Binary Linear Programming

 instance_data = {'S': inst_S, 'b': inst_b, 'c': inst_c}

-are used when modeling with JijModeling and cannot be used when preparing instances.
-To avoid this problem, we use the prefix inst_
+Be careful with variable names and scopes.
+Variable names such as S, b, and c are used when modeling with JijModeling and cannot be used when preparing instances.
+To avoid this problem, we use the prefix inst_.

 Solve by JijZept's SA

-JijZept's SA solves the problem using SA after converting it to an unconstrained optimization problem called QUBO.
+JijZept's SA solves the problem using SA after converting it to a quadratic unconstrained binary optimization problem called QUBO.
 Therefore, the constraints are assigned to the objective function as penalty terms, and we must set their strength.
+The strength of the penalty term is passed in the multipliers argument in dictionary form, along with the labels of the constraint conditions.
+If the search option is set to True, SA will iterate through the problem and JijZept middleware will adjust the multiplier's strength.

 import jijzept as jz